 Mixed doubles pickleballers play a match during the 2018 Margaritaville USA Pickleball National Championship at the Indian Wells Tennis Garden on Wednesday Nov.
 7, 2018.

-Growing up in Myrtle Beach and Pinehurst, North Carolina, where golf is a way of life, Corrine Carr naturally gravitated towards the sport and played well enough to earn a scholarship to Furman University.
-She would finish up her collegiate career at South Carolina, playing for the Gamecocks.
-Carr was also a talented tennis player, having taken to the courts as a junior and it was an easy transition for her when she first started playing pickleball in 2014.
+Amidst the rolling green hills, well-manicured fairways and undulating greens in and around Myrtle Beach and Pinehurst, North Carolina, golf was a natural sport to gravitate to early on in Corrine Carr’s life.
+She quickly excelled on the links, earning a scholarship to Furman University.
+She would eventually finish up her collegiate career at South Carolina, playing for the Gamecocks.
+Carr was also a talented tennis player, having taken to the courts as a junior and it was an easy transition for her when she first started playing pickleball, nearly six years ago, in 2014.
 At the time, she was living in Michigan where she was finishing up her PhD in Finance at Michigan State.
-“I love how social the sport is.
-Most people in pickleball also seem to be incredibly friendly.
-I walked away from my first tournament absolutely in love with pickleball because of the friendly competition.
-I’d never experienced anything like it, and I have competed at a high level in athletics for most of my life.
-Pickleball is special.”
+“I love how social the sport of pickleball is.
+Most people are also incredibly friendly.
+I walked away from my first tournament absolutely in love with the game because of the friendly competition.
+I’d never experienced anything quite like that, and I have competed at a high level in athletics for most of my life.
+Pickleball is truly special.”

 According to Carr, the sport’s meteoric rise in popularity is directly attributable to the tennis community fully accepting the fastest growing racket/paddle sport in America.
-“I’m thrilled Indian Wells is hosting the USAPA National Championships.
-It says to me that the tennis world is embracing pickleball.”
+“I’m thrilled Indian Wells is our venue for the Margaritaville USA Pickleball National Championships.
+It’s a world-class facility and it also says to me that the tennis world is fully embracing pickleball.”